-RECOMMENDATION

-Based upon the foregoing evaluation and analysis, the Urban Design staff recommends that the Planning Board adopt the findings of this report and APPROVE Detailed Site Plan DSP-18050, Alternative Compliance AC-19006, and Type 2 Tree Conservation Plan TCP2-156-03-11, including a Variance from Section 25-122(b)(1)(g) for removal of one specimen tree, for Glenn Dale Commons, subject to the following conditions:
+NOW, THEREFORE, BE IT RESOLVED, that pursuant to Subtitle 27 of the Prince George's County Code, the Prince George's County Planning Board of The Maryland-National Capital Park and Planning Commission adopted the findings contained herein and APPROVED Type 2 Tree Conservation Plan TCP2-156-03-11 and APPROVED Alternative Compliance AC-19006, and further APPROVED Detailed Site Plan DSP-18050, including a Variance to Section 25-122(b)(1)(g) for Glenn Dale Commons, Phase 2, subject to the following conditions:

-- 1. Prior to certification approval of the detailed site plan, the applicant shall: - a.
-Revise the site plan to provide a secondary, emergency-only, vehicular access drive to connect to a public right-of-way.
-The access shall be provided either directly on to Forbes Court or via an easement to a public right-of-way in accordance with the requirements of the Prince Georges County Fire Department. - b.
-Provide details and specifications for the southernmost entrance monument and the up-lighting.

-- c.
-Proposed up-lighting to illuminate the entrance sign shall not cause glare onto the surrounding dwelling units.

-- d.
-Revise the recreational values schedule to remove the costs for clearing and grading, and provide the appropriate details, in support of the values claimed.

-- e.
-Provide the correct existing and proposed gross floor area and floor-to-area ratio in the general notes.

-- f.
-Delineate the location of the natural surface trail within Forbes Court.

-- g.
-Revise the site plan to label the unit numbers on Parcels 13, 14, 15, 16, 17, and 19.

-- h.
-Revise the detail for the lighting fixture to indicate that it is full cut-off.

-- i.
+1. Prior to certification approval of the detailed site plan, the applicant shall:

+- a.
+Revise the site plan to widen the access point on Mission Drive so the pavement width is a minimum of 36 feet wide for a minimum of 150 feet in length to accommodate access during emergencies.
+Provide appropriate signage and pavement striping to ensure clear passage, for review by the Fire Department and the Transportation Planning Section. - b.
+Provide details and specifications for the southernmost entrance monument and the up-lighting. - c.
+Propose up-lighting to illuminate the entrance sign shall not cause glare onto the surrounding dwelling units. - d.
+Revise the recreational values schedule to remove the costs for clearing and grading, and provide the appropriate details, in support of the values claimed. - e.
+Provide the correct existing and proposed gross floor area and floor-to-area ratio in the general notes. - f.
+Delineate the location of the natural surface trail within Forbes Court. - g.
+Revise the site plan to label the unit numbers on Parcels 13, 14, 15, 16, 17, and 19. - h.
+Revise the detail for the lighting fixture to indicate that it is full cut-off. - i.
 Identify the green building techniques to be used in this project and/or provide evidence that green building certification will be obtained.

-- j.
-Prepare a perpetual landscape and maintenance easement for the off-site fence and landscaping on adjacent Lot 7, to be reviewed by the Maryland-National Capital Park and Planning Commission, Legal Department.

-- 2. Prior to certification, the applicant shall revise the architecture or provide the specified documentation, as follows:

-- a.
-Note that a minimum of 50 percent of the buildings in any horizontal, continuous, attached group shall have a roof feature containing either a cross gable or dormer window(s).

-- b.
-Revise the site plan to indicate additional high-visibility front and side elevations, as follows:
+- Prepare a perpetual landscape and maintenance easement for the off-site fence and j. landscaping on adjacent Lot 7(owned by Jemal's Goddard Improved Limited Partnership), to be reviewed by the Maryland-National Capital Park and Planning Commission, Legal Department. - Prior to certification, the applicant shall revise the architecture or provide the specified 2. documentation, as follows: - Note that a minimum of 50 percent of the buildings in any horizontal, continuous, attached a. group shall have a roof feature containing either a cross gable or dormer window(s). - Include a note in the general notes on the plans stating that the following buildings are b. deemed highly visible and shall receive the below specified treatments and be labeled as "HV" on the site plan:

-- (1) Eastern end of building on Parcel 3

-- (2) Western end of building on Parcel 4

-- (3) Eastern end of building on Parcel 6

-- (4) Western end of building on Parcel 7

-- (5) Eastern end of building on Parcel 9

-- (6) Western end of building on Parcel 10

-- (7) Eastern end of building on Parcel 11

-- (8) Western end of building on Parcel 12

-- (9) Eastern end of building on Parcel 13

-- (10) Western end of building on Parcel 14

-- (11) Eastern end of building on Parcel 15

-- (12) Western end of building on Parcel 16
+Block A- none Block B- 1/2, 11/12, 13/14, 25/26, 35/36, 37/38, 47/48, 49/50, 59/60 Block C- 1/2, 11/12, 13/14, 25/26, 35/36, 47/48, 49/50, 59/60 Block D- 1/2, 11/12, 25/26, 27/28, 39/40, 41/42, 53/54, 55/56 Block E- 1/2, 25/26 Block F- 1/2, 9/10

-All of the front and side elevations deemed highly visible shall meet the following design criteria per Condition 2 of PGCPB Resolution No. 15-127:
+All of the buildings deemed highly visible shall meet the following design criteria per Condition 2 of PGCPB Resolution No. 15-127:

-(1) A predominant use of brick and masonry, or any combination of both finish materials

-- (2) Objectively well-designed façades with regular and attractive patterns of fenestration. - (3) Use of architectural detail such as, but not limited to, tower elements, keystone arches, or decorative lintels on the elevations. - (4) For the side elevations, a minimum of three architectural features shall be provided. - (5) A varied roofline.
+- A predominant or first story use of brick and masonry, or any combination of both (1)finish materials. - (2)Objectively well-designed façades with regular and attractive patterns of fenestration. - Use of architectural detail such as, but not limited to, tower elements, keystone (3)arches, or decorative lintels on the elevations. - For the side elevations, a minimum of three architectural features shall be (4)provided. - A varied roofline.
+(5)